There are three elements to a balance sheet, assets liabilities and equity.

 |Arises from past event||Arises from past event|

-Equity can also be viewed as the difference between the assets and the liabilities of the business.
+Equity can also be viewed as the net worth of business which is the difference between its assets and liabilities.
 This can be seen by rearranging the basic accounting equation.

 Assets = Liabilities + Equity